alexholmes/blog/_posts/2013-05-28-avro-builtin-sorting.markdown

 ## Sort order

 The [Avro documentation](http://avro.apache.org/docs/current/spec.html#order) will give you an idea around how ordering is performed for different Avro types.
-Field oredering is ascending by default, but you can make it descending by setting the value of the "order" field to "descending":
+Field ordering is ascending by default, but you can make it descending by setting the value of the "order" field to "descending":

 {% highlight json %}